particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 {{!-- END do not edit content above, it is automatically generated --}}

-- On the Monitor One, `Wire` (A0 and A1) is used in I2C mode by the user RGB LED and temperature sensor.
-Pins A0 and A1 cannot be used as GPIO or analog inputs.
+- On the Monitor One, pins A0 and A1 are used in I2C mode by the user RGB LED temperature sensor.
+Pins A0 and A1 cannot be used as GPIO.
 - On the Monitor One, you should not use A2 and A3 as GPIO or analog inputs as they are used by the external user button and battery temperature thermistor.

 ### ADC